 Your body operates in a similar way.
 When there are not enough calories coming in, your body saves energy by reducing body temperature (slowing the metabolism), turning down digestive juices (making digestion weaker), reducing the pulse, and slowing thyroid function (resulting in less energy and T3).
 This is a built-in survival response by the body, to help you go longer on less food as your body chooses short-term survival over long-term health.
 This is often induced through over-exercising and dieting.

-3. They ate pro-thyroid saturated fats (like butter) and naturally avoided harmful polyunsaturated fats (like vegetable oils) that suppress thyroid function.
+4. They ate pro-thyroid saturated fats (like butter), and naturally avoided harmful polyunsaturated fats (omega-6 fatty acids like vegetable oils) that suppress thyroid function.

 According to Dr. Ray Peat, PhD, "Unsaturated oils block thyroid hormone secretion, its movement in the circulatory system, and the response of tissues to the hormone." (source)